 Yael Bartana, Tashlikh (Cast Off) (2017), Fondazione Modena Arti Visive exhibition

-In the same space, the 2017 film Tashlikh (Cast Off) presents objects and symbols belongs to men and women who have suffered persecution and genocide in the last century, the Jewish, Armenian, ex-Yugoslav People, and those of African countries.
-The title Tashlik, which means to throw away, refers to an ancient Judaism practice, usually performed in the days that lead from the end of the old year to the beginning of the new one, where the sins of the previous year are symbolically represented by an object thrown into the water.
-In this work, Yael Bartana lets personal items such as clothes, photographs flow back to the ethnic groups, which fall from above on a black background as if they were in the water.
+The same space features the 2017 film Tashlikh (Cast Off) presenting objects and symbols belonging to men and women who experienced persecution and were victims of genocide in the past century such as the Jewish, Armenian, former Yugoslav, and African countries’ peoples.
+The title Tashlik means to throw away and relates to an ancient practice in Judaism, usually performed in the days between the end of the old year and the beginning of the new one, wherein the sins of the previous year are symbolically represented by an object thrown into the water.
+In this work, Yael Bartana lets personal items such as clothes and photographs, flow back to the usurped ethnic groups and fall from above onto a black background as if they were in the water.

 Exhibition Yael Bartana, Summer Camp / Avodah (2007), Fondazione Modena Arti Visive